booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A2/README.md

 ## Conclusion

    * It works now completely without any certificate warning.
 Exactly the same way it would work if we used a FQDN in the URL as well as in the CN of the certificate.
-   * Using a simple, Java-based client, we were able to establish secure connections to an HTTPS-enabled web server.
    * __Learning:__ Self-signed certificates are not less secure than certificates signed by an official CA. Encryption is fully in place.
    * __Drawback:__ It's not practical anyway!
 If you wanted to deal with self-signed certificates in the real world, you would need to make sure the certificate of your server is included in the truststore of every client connecting to it.
 For example, consider our simple Java client: Providing it with access to the truststore and managing that truststore (for example, replacing it once the contained certificate expires) does not seem like too much of a burden if you only have one client and if that client shares its machine with the server it wants to make connections to.
 But what if you had, say, 1.000 clients?
 Or 10.000?
 As you can imagine, the effort to handle self-signed certificates in such scenarios is beyond any reasonable measure, so working only with self-signed certificates is very impractical indeed.